cmu-delphi/delphi-epidata/docs/api/covidcast-signals/google-symptoms.md

 ## Lag and Backfill
 Google does not update the search data daily, but has an uncertain update frequency.
 The delay can range from 1 day to 10 days or even more.
-We check for updates everyday and provide the most update-to-date data.
+We check for updates everyday and provide the most up-to-date data.